Miglena-Medintsova/Miglena-Medintsova/README.md

 Programming Advanced for QA with C#

 🔍 About Me:
 I'm passionate about ensuring software quality and delivering seamless user experiences.
-With a foundation in JavaScript, HTML, and CSS, I'm diving into the world of Quality Assurance, honing my skills in both QA fundamentals and manual testing.
+With a foundation in JavaScript, HTML, and CSS, I'm diving into the world of Quality Assurance, honing my skills in QA Fundamentals and Manual Testing, Programming Fundamentals and Unit Testing.

 📈 Goals:
 I'm on a journey to become a well-rounded QA professional, continuously expanding my knowledge and contributing to innovative projects.
 I believe in the power of collaboration and learning from real-world experiences.